newrouge/newrouge.github.io/_posts/2021-01-16-Powervision-2.md

 We had reached our goal, which was mapping all the possible Filex messages!

 ### 2.2 - Brute Forcing directories
 We tried to map the file system using the functions directly availble in the DLL.
-(This is a blackbox approach we had to use before being able to get the firmware)
+(This is a blackbox approach we had to use before being able to get the firmware).
 The good thing with DLL's is that they export symbols even if they are stripped.